Back to Diseases & Conditions

 Residual limb pain

-It’s important to get an accurate diagnosis and identify the cause of your residual limb pain, as some causes may be reversible.
+To diagnose residual limb pain, a healthcare professional looks for the cause.
+Some causes can be treated.
 Tests and procedures used to diagnose residual limb pain may include:

-Treatment for residual limb pain focuses on treating the underlying cause of the pain, if possible.
-In about half of people with residual limb pain, the pain eventually improves without treatment.
-Treatment options for residual limb pain may involve medications, including
+Treatment for residual limb pain depends on the cause.
+For some people with residual limb pain, the pain gets better in time without treatment.
+Treatments for residual limb pain may involve medicines, therapies or procedures.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.